Structural Properties of Optimal Fidelity Selection Policies for Human-in-the-loop Queues: Related Work

-Recent years have seen significant efforts in integrating human knowledge and perception skills with autonomy for sophisticated tasks such as search and rescue; see~\cite{JP-VS-etal:12t, music2017control} for an overview.
-A key research theme within this area concerns the systematic allocation of human cognitive resources for efficient overall performance.
-Therein, some of the fundamental questions studied include optimal scheduling of the tasks to be serviced by the operator~\cite{CN-BM-JWC-MLC:08,5530571,5643165,peters2018robust}, enabling shorter operator reaction times by controlling when to release a task for the operator to service~\cite{KS-EF:10b}, efficient work-shift design to counter fatigue or interruption effects~\cite{6314967}, determining optimal operator attention allocation~\cite{VS-RC-CL-FB:11zc,VS-FB:12n,6580851}, and managing operator workload through optimal task allocation~\cite{kaza2021decision}. {In contrast to the aforementioned works, we consider an SMDP formulation to deal with general (non-memoryless) service time distributions of the human operator.
-Furthermore, while the above works propose heuristic algorithms and study their properties, we focus on establishing the structural properties of the optimal policy.\\ Some interesting recent studies with state-dependent queues are considered in~\cite{lin2021stabilizing, lin2020queueing}.
+Recent years have seen significant efforts in integrating human knowledge and perception skills with autonomy~\cite{JP-VS-etal:12t}.
+A key research theme within this area concerns the systematic allocation of human cognitive resources for efficient performance.
+Therein, some of the fundamental questions studied include optimal scheduling of the tasks to be serviced by the operator~\cite{peters2018robust}, enabling shorter operator reaction times by controlling the task release~\cite{KS-EF:10b}, and determining optimal operator attention allocation~\cite{VS-RC-CL-FB:11zc}.
+In contrast to the aforementioned works, we consider an SMDP formulation to deal with general (non-memoryless) service time distributions of the human operator.
+Furthermore, while the above works propose heuristic algorithms, we focus on establishing the structural properties of the optimal policy.\\ Some interesting recent studies with state-dependent queues are considered in~\cite{lin2021stabilizing, lin2020queueing}.
 In these works, authors design scheduling policies that stabilize a queueing system and decrease the utilization rate of a non-preemptive server that measures the proportion of time the server is working.
-The performance of the server degrades with the increase in server utilization (higher server activity) and improves when the server is allowed to rest.
-In contrast to monotonic server performance with the utilization rate in~\cite{lin2021stabilizing, lin2020queueing}, we model the service time of the human operator as a unimodal function of the human cognitive state.
-Our model for service time distribution is inspired by experimental psychology literature{\cite{yerkes1908relation, wickens2015engineering}} and incorporates the influence of cognitive state and fidelity level on the service time.\\ } The optimal control of queueing systems~\cite{sennott2009stochastic,stidham2009optimal, smith2011optimal,gupta2021robust, cassandras2009introduction} is a classical problem in queueing theory.
-Of particular interest are the works~\cite{stidham1989monotonic,sennott1989average}, where authors study the optimal servicing policies for an M/G/1 queue by formulating an SMDP and describing its qualitative features.
-In this paper, we study optimal fidelity selection for a human operator servicing a queue of homogeneous tasks.
-In contrast to a standard control of queues problem, the server in our problem is a human operator, with her cognitive dynamics that need to be incorporated into the problem formulation. \\ {Our mathematical techniques to establish the structural properties of the optimal policy are similar to~\cite{agarwal2008structural}.
+The performance of the server degrades with the increase in server utilization and improves when the server is allowed to rest.
+In contrast to monotonic server performance with the utilization rate in~\cite{lin2021stabilizing, lin2020queueing}, we model the service time of the human operator as a unimodal function of its cognitive state.
+Our model for service time is inspired by experimental psychology literature~\cite{yerkes1908relation} and incorporates the influence of cognitive state and fidelity level on service time.\\ The optimal control of queueing systems~\cite{gupta2021robust} is a classical problem in queueing theory.
+Of particular interest are the works~\cite{stidham1989monotonic,sennott1989average}, where authors study the optimal policies for an M/G/1 queue by SMDP formulation and describe its qualitative features.
+In contrast to a standard control of queues problem, the server in our problem is a human operator with cognitive dynamics that must be incorporated into the problem formulation. \\ Our mathematical techniques to establish the structural properties of the optimal policy are similar to~\cite{agarwal2008structural}.
 In~\cite{agarwal2008structural}, the authors establish structural properties of an optimal transmission policy for transmitting packets over a point-to-point channel in communication networks.
-The optimal policy of their Markov decision process (MDP) formulation depends on the queue length, the number of packet arrivals in the previous time slot, and the channel fading state that governs the power loss in transmission.
-In~\cite{yang2013structural}, authors studies structural properties of the optimal resource allocation policy for a single-queue system in which a central decision-maker assigns servers to each job.
-A major challenge in our problem, as opposed to the above works, arises due to SMDP formulation for non-memoryless service time distribution and its unimodal dependence on the cognitive state. \\}
+The optimal policy of their Markov decision process depends on the queue length, the number of packet arrivals, and the channel fading state.
+In~\cite{yang2013structural}, authors study structural properties of the optimal resource allocation policy for a single-queue system in which a central decision-maker assigns servers to each job.
+In contrast to~\cite{agarwal2008structural, yang2013structural}, a major challenge in our problem arises due to SMDP formulation for non-memoryless service time distribution and its unimodal dependence on the cognitive state.